ukilab-cloud/lab-tgw-fgcp/docs/docs/deployment.md

 # Deployment Guide

-- Log in to AWS Console
+- Log in to AWS Console - Use credentials provided by the instructor
 - SSH to Jumpbox
 - Clone the repository with:
  ``` sh